Homotopy: Isotopy

 The unknot is not equivalent to the trefoil knot since one cannot be deformed into the other through a continuous path of homeomorphisms of the ambient space.
-Thus they are not ambient-isotopic.
+Thus, they are not ambient-isotopic.

 When two given continuous functions f and g from the topological space X to the topological space Y are embeddings, one can ask whether they can be connected 'through embeddings'.
 This gives rise to the concept of isotopy, which is a homotopy, H, in the notation used before, such that for each fixed t, H(x, t) gives an embedding.

-A related, but different, concept is that of ambient isotopy.
+A related, but separate, concept is that of ambient isotopy.

 Requiring that two embeddings be isotopic is a stronger requirement than that they be homotopic.
 For example, the map from the interval [−1, 1] into the real numbers defined by f(x) = −x is not isotopic to the identity g(x) = x.
 Any homotopy from f to the identity would have to exchange the endpoints, which would mean that they would have to 'pass through' each other.
 Moreover, f has changed the orientation of the interval and g has not, which is impossible under an isotopy.
 However, the maps are homotopic; one homotopy from f to the identity is H: [−1, 1] × [0, 1] → [−1, 1] given by H(x, y) = 2yx − x.

 Two homeomorphisms (which are special cases of embeddings) of the unit ball which agree on the boundary can be shown to be isotopic using Alexander's trick.
 For this reason, the map of the unit disc in $\mathbb{R}^2$ defined by f(x, y) = (−x, −y) is isotopic to a 180-degree rotation around the origin, and so the identity map and f are isotopic because they can be connected by rotations.